Slack bot quickstart

 Six steps from Slack app to a working OpenClaw bot in your workspace

-This is the fast path for US and global workplaces using Slack.
+This is the fast path for Slack workspaces—Socket Mode means you usually do not open inbound firewall ports on the Gateway.
 Channel policies, streaming replies, and advanced Bolt options are in the full Slack channel guide.
 Confirm exact config keys in official docs.

 Time: about 15 minutes if OpenClaw is already installed.
-Deploying in the US?
-See United States deployment guide.
+Running 24/7?
+See VPS hosting or managed hosting.

 Before you start